Zero-Tang/NoirVisor/src/vt_core/readme.md

 ## Glossary
 L0: This term refers to the Host context. <br>
 L1: This term refers to the Guest Context. <br>
-L2: This term refers to the Nested Guest Context. <br>
+L2: This term refers to the Nested Guest Context.

 ## Enable/Disable Nested VMX
 For this sub-problem, we intercept the VMXON/VMXOFF instructions and write to CR4.VMXE field. <br>